Louise Lansdown

 Before moving to Birmingham Louise was a long-term member of the Pleyel Ensemble, Yeomans String Quartet and was busy free-lancing.

 Louise is extremely lucky to have an old instrument thought to be made in Paris c.1750 previously belonging to Cecil Aronowitz and Eric Rycroft.
 Louise has written an article below about Cecil and the story of the viola.
 In addition, she plays on an 1890 Sartory viola bow weighing 66 grams, a Noel Burke, a 1900 Vctr Fetique and Andres Grützmacher baroque bow.
-Louise has recently decided to commission Antoine to make an exact replica of her Cecil Aronowitz viola and will sell her other Antoine viola in due course.
+Louise has recently decided to commission Antoine to make an exact replica of her Cecil Aronowitz viola.
 Louise has recently visited Antoine’s workshop in Newark where she spent a day amazed by the process of measuring, photographing, scanning and studying that took place.
 She is incredibly excited to be part of this process with Antoine.

 Louise has been teaching since she was 19, and first held part-time teaching positions at the Hugo Lambrechts Music Centre (Cape Town) and the Konservatorium, Stellenbosch University, alongside a private practice in Cape Town.
 Although Louise continued to teach when she moved to study at the Royal Northern College of Music (Manchester) in 1998, she focused on performance for several years after moving to the UK.
 She was awarded a Junior Fellowship by the RNCM in 2000, and spent a year being mentored by the late Christopher Rowland.
 During this time she undertook viola, chamber music and academic teaching at the RNCM and twelve months later was offered a full-time contract as a lecturer within the School of Strings.
 Louise devoted her life to the RNCM from 2001-2012, teaching countless violists, chamber music groups and initiating performance projects across the globe for RNCM students.
 During her time at the RNCM she also held part-time teaching positions at Junior RNCM, Chethams School of Music and the University of Manchester.